rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 {% endhighlight %}

-Here's the results from that (left: before, right: after).
+Here's the results from that (**left**: before, **right**: after).
 This time, it easily drew ~4500 lines:

 ![Little doggy woggy]({{ site.url }}/img/doggy-1403.png)
 ![Higher res doggy woggy]({{ site.url }}/img/doggy-double-rendered.png)

-Ok, getting better, although now it looks like the result of a kid scribbing with crayons.
+Ok, getting better, although now it looks like some kid scribbled with crayons all over the paper.
 Oh well, let's move on, keeping in mind that we now can adjust the number of nodes and stroke intensity to adjust the quantity of lines drawn.

 ### Manipulating the angle of lines drawn
 Compared with [Yamashita's originals](http://www.kumiyamashita.com/constellation/), the average line length in our current portrait is long.
 Yamashita generally seems to pass the thread between adjacent nodes rather than across the grid.
 When we sample for points, however, we're choosing the whole range of points and often get long lines that traverse the picture and make it look "scribbly."
 Let's see if we can't adjust that: